sara-nl/sdrdocs/source/pages/advanced/advanced_usage.rst

 Creating groups
 =====================

-For a complete description of group objects, see :ref:`Collections <advanced-objects-groups>`.
+For a complete description of group objects, see :ref:`Groups <advanced-objects-groups>`.

 To create a new group or to see the list of current groups you are a member of, go to your account page and then choose the **Groups** tab on the left.